Xingyan3/Test-Case-Prioritization/README.md

 Their names have the format: `test_suite_{criteria}_{prioritization}.txt`.

-E.g. test_suite_statement_total represents the test suites created using the statement coverage and total coverage prioritization.
+E.g. `test_suite_statement_total.json` represents the test suites created using the statement coverage and total coverage prioritization.

 # Evaluation